 The program represents residents of Mecklenburg County who are 60 years of age or older regardless of income and assets (with the exception of consumer, housing and benefits issues, which are subject to income eligibility).
 The program’s focus is to protect the legal rights of low-income elderly people who are unable to afford legal representation.

 Legal Services for the Elderly conducts community outreach and provides community legal education, including presentations and speaking engagements, to senior citizens and to the staff of other agencies.
-The program works regularly with the Charlotte-Mecklenburg Senior Centers, the Mecklenburg County Council on Aging, North Carolina’s Ombudsman Program, and other agencies serving the elderly.
+The program works regularly with the Mecklenburg County Park and Recreation Senior Centers, the Mecklenburg County Council on Aging, North Carolina’s Ombudsman Program, and other agencies serving the elderly.

 Volunteers and training